amiramke/message_board/README.md

-Practice project.
-Using backbone.js for the first time.
+Create a Message board - learning project.
+Using backbone.js for the first time (JavaScript)